SlackingVeteran/Roketlore-Wiki/Characters/Amphora.md

 <!-- Begin Character Intro -->
 <div>
   <p>Amphora is a fast and fluid striker who chases her opponents and launches them out of the arena in a powerful cyclone.
 She is pride of Crystal Reef colony.
-Her rockets harnesses the power of water using her special "Diver Weapon".</p>
+Her rockets harnesses the power of water using her special "Diver Weapon".
+She was born in an underwater world full of submarines and shimmering stones known as Crystal Reef.
+She was raised by her indulgent parents and their fellow scientists.
+Her ability to turn into liquid being is a mystery to herself.
+Growing up next to mysterious Star of Crater might have something to do with her abilities.</p>
 </div>
 <!-- End Character Intro -->